 현유봉 Hyun, Youbong

 Reproduction, the process by which organisms replicate themselves, is a fundamental and unique feature of life.
 Successive reproduction ensures the perpetual survival of species.
 As such, living organisms, including plants, have evolved extremely diverse strategies for maximizing their reproductive success.
 We are interested in elucidating the evolutionary divergence of the reproductive strategy of plants at levels ranging from molecular to system scales.
-Using the model plant Arabidopsis thaliana and its close relatives, our research aim is to determine the genome and system evolution that enables the versatility of plant reproduction mechanisms.
-In addition, our research also focuses on the evolutionary impact of human actions on plant communities.
-In particular, we attempt to identify the genetic and genomic responses conferring the reproductive patterns diverged during crop domestication.
+Using the model plant Arabidopsis thaliana and Viola, our research aim is to determine the genome and system evolution that enables the versatility of plant reproduction mechanisms.

 - Hyun et al (2019) A regulatory circuit conferring varied flowering response to cold in annual and perennial plants.
 Science 363: 409-412.

 - Hyun et al (2017) Competence to flower: age-controlled sensitivity to environmental cues.
 Plant Physiol 173: 36-46.

 - Hyun and Richter et al (2016) Multi-layered regulation of SPL15 and cooperation with SOC1 integrate endogenous flowering pathways at the Arabidopsis shoot meristem.
 Dev Cell 37: 254-266.

 - Hyun et al (2015) Site-directed mutagenesis in Arabidopsis thaliana using dividing tissue-targeted RGEN of the CRISPR/Cas system to generate heritable null alleles.
 Planta 241: 271-284.